kaiewiggins/kaiewiggins.github.io/_posts/2016-06-17-Preview-Chapter.md

 “Are you all right, Cole?”
 The golden man asks.
 His voice is liquid, deep and rich and smooth.
 I feel a spreading warmth that rushes from the pit of my stomach to heat my face.

 He has no reason to know my ID.
 Did Kistr use my ID during the reprimand?
-How?
+How could he know?

 My thoughts are scattered, memories distant behind the racing of my pulse, thundering in my ears, throbbing in my cheeks.